awesome-p2p/masala/README.md

 	Bind the DNS server to this interface (Default: &lt;any&gt;).

   * `-wa, --web-addr`:
-	Bind the DNS server interface to this address (Default: ::1).
+	Bind the Web server interface to this address (Default: ::1).

   * `-wp, --web-port`:
-	Bind the DNS server interface to this port (Default: 8080).
+	Bind the Web server interface to this port (Default: 8080).

   * `-wi, --web-ifce`:
-	Bind the DNS server to this interface (Default: &lt;any&gt;).
+	Bind the Web server to this interface (Default: &lt;any&gt;).

 ## EXAMPLES